 As this habituation occurs, we continue to lose our sense of awe and wonder, our freshness of appreciation, our passion and our openness to new ways of seeing life, even our ability to excel in our own unique way.
 Instead, we learn to respond to life in pre-programmed, rigid ways.
 This all occurs outside of our conscious awareness.
-So as we become socialized in childhood, we emerge into adulthood already conditioned and quite naturally enter the ranks of the walking dead!
+So as we become socialized in childhood, we emerge into adulthood already conditioned and quite naturally enter the ranks of what I like to call the walking dead!

 Abraham Maslow presents one of the more poignant descriptions of this conditioning process and the subsequent inhibition of the drive to self-actualize: